 Lime Leaves Kaffir (whole)

-Kaffir Lime Leaves have a taste that resembles lime zest and they are most often used in Asian cookery, especially Thai.
+Kaffir Lime Leaves have a taste that resembles lime zest and they are most often used in Asian dishes, especially Thai.

 If your recipe calls for kaffir lime leaves and you can't find any, don't substitute; the fragrance is so distinct that it is irreplaceable.